fastlane/fastlane/.github/ISSUE_TEMPLATE.md

----
-name: 🐛 Bug Report
-about: If something isn't working as expected 🤔

----

 <!-- Thanks for helping _fastlane_!
 Before you submit your issue, please make sure to check the following boxes by putting an x in the [ ] (don't: [x ], [ x], do: [x]) -->

 ### New Issue Checklist